Kieran-Arul/housing-price-predictor/README.md

 ## Project Overview

 - This program builds then demonstrates the effectiveness of a linear regression model to predict American house prices.
+- The dataset was taken from Kaggle at https://www.kaggle.com/farhankarim1/usa-house-prices

 - The model was trained on the following features:
   - Mean income in the area